 In October 1960 my parents embarked on the holiday of a lifetime to Japan taking advantage of my father's long much deferred long service leave entitlement.
 They took lots of photos which were to be the subject of slide nights on their return.
 However after a short interval Dad got sick of writing down the details of the photos he had taken in his diary.
 The results of this were the seemingly endless arguments between my parents as to where and when the photos had been taken.
 Resolving not to fall into this trap I went to the University book room, purchased an exercise book and ruled columns in it.
 I then got my collection which then amounted to a handful of boxes that the slides came back from processing in, numbered and labelled them and copied the details into the exercise book.
 I am now part way through my thirteenth exercise book.

 This website was built by Weston's son-in-law, Andrew Godfrey, who continues to maintain the site.
-The site is built using the Django web framework.
+He can be contacted at [email protected] The site is built using the Django web framework.
 Processing the images for export to the web site post scanning was completed using a combination of Google's Picasa software, Python scripts and the ExifTool by Phil Harvey.